HOLLYWOOD IS CALLING!

 Craig has been with Bronner’s since 1984.
 (You might enjoy finding him pictured in 1985 with originators Wally and Irene Bronner in our birthday tribute, 90 Years Young.)
 Craig started out assisting with everything from maintaining storeroom displays to filling in last minute on a busy Saturday in November for an under-the-weather Santa.
 In 1989 after graduating from MSU, Craig became a commercial salesman and display designer where he launched into his “Hollywood career.”

 Love movies?
-Keep an eye out for our next post: Who Are You Reely?
+Check out our post: Who Are You Reely?
 To take a fun movie personality quiz.
 SPOILER ALERT!
 Arnold “Will Be Back!”